 Top Menu -> Tools -> Port: "" -> Serial ports

-Once the status changes to “Done uploading.” it means that it worked – you have successfully reset the Arduino Pro Micro board and restore the bootloader.
+Once the status changes to “Done uploading.” it will mean that it worked – you have successfully reset the Arduino Pro Micro board and restored the bootloader.